Ifat (historical region)

 19th century map of Ifat located east of the Shewan highlands and west of the Awash River.

-Ifat (Harari: ኣው ፋጥ; ይፋት, yifat; Somali: Awfat) also known as known as Wafāt or Awfāt (along with its eponymous capital) in Arabic texts, was a historical Muslim region in the Horn of Africa.
+Ifat (Harari: ኣው ፋት Aw Fāt; ይፋት Yifāt; Somali: Awfat) also known as Wafāt or Awfāt (along with its eponymous capital) in Arabic texts, was a historical Muslim region in the Horn of Africa.
 It was located on the eastern edge of Shewa.

+Etymology

+Historian Alaqa Taye Gabra Mariam asserts that Ifat translates to 'unveil'.
+It is thought that the area is connected to the Arab migration of the lineage of Abd al-Rahman ibn Muljam, who were concerned about potential reprisals after the Assassination of Ali the caliph.

 Geography

 According to thirteenth century Arab geographer Ibn Sa'id al-Maghribi, Ifat was alternatively known as Jabarta.

 In the fourteenth century Al Umari mentioned seven cities or domains within Ifat: Biqulzar, Adal, Shewa, Kwelgora, Shimi, Jamme and Laboo.

-Medieval Portugese missionary Manuel de Almeida stated Ifat was confined by Amhara Province in the west.
+Medieval Portuguese missionary Manuel de Almeida stated Ifat was confined by Amhara Province in the west.
 Ifat designated the Muslim dominated portion of Shewa in Abyssinia according to post seventeenth century Harari texts, its territory extended from the Shewan uplands east, towards the Awash River.